How and when did the business start?

 You will be helping me to keep the craft of sewing alive

-that began with the solid skills of my Saskatchewan born, Depression era, WWII Veteran Grandmother Barbara Smith and continue today with my Mother, Aunt, Cousin and myself.
+that began with the skills of my Saskatchewan born, Depression era, WWII Veteran Grandmother Barbara Smith and continue today with my Mother, Aunt, Cousin and myself.

 The funds that you contribute will help me to add to my family’s income

-in a way that I used to for many years.
-Something that I was very proud of!
+(however small it may be).
 I hope that some day my son will be able to come to me for his allowance each week.

 By visiting the Wiggles and Whiskers website, you are a witness to my hard work and determination while living with a brain injury.